alessandroragano/complicated_chess/README.md

 A chess-inspired game for Android developed with Java and Android APIs.

 ## Authors
-This Android app has been developed for a university's project.
+This Android app has been developed for a university project.
 - Alessandro Ragano
 - Francesco Foscarin
 - Giuseppe Testa